theuerc/Website/gitpod/docs/self-hosted/latest/upgrade-guides.md

 # Upgrade Guides and Breaking Changes

 This page informs you if there are specific considerations to take into account when upgrading to a specific version.
-If no breaking changes and thus specific recommendations when updating are mentioned here, please follow the normal upgrade procedure mentioned on the [Updating your Gitpod Installation](../latest/updating) page.
+If no breaking changes and thus specific recommendations when updating are mentioned here (or if they do not apply to you), please follow the normal upgrade procedure mentioned on the [Updating your Gitpod Installation](../latest/updating) page.

+## 2022.08
+> There is no expected impact from these changes if using KOTS.
+These are documented for transparency purposes only.
+**Custom labels from the pod selector labels removed**

+[11954](https://github.com/gitpod-io/gitpod/pull/11954): remove custom labels from the pod selector labels.
+This removes this [limitation](https://www.gitpod.io/docs/self-hosted/latest/advanced/customization#limitations) so this is a long-term improvement.
+The impact of this should be handled transparently for you by the KOTS installer.

+**Usage of PodSecurityPolicies removed**

+[12336](https://github.com/gitpod-io/gitpod/pull/12336): Removal of PodSecurityPolicies.
+These were deprecated from Kubernetes 1.21 and removed from 1.25.
+This allows Gitpod to run on Kubernetes 1.25+, which is scheduled for imminent release.
+If you have PodSecurityPolicies enabled on your cluster, we suggest you disable them as soon as possible.
+If an installation is deployed to a cluster with PSPs enabled, you will need to add `experimental.common.usePodSecurityPolicies = true` to a [config-patch file](./config-patches) - however, do note that this is deprecated and exists to ease the transition away from PSPs.

 ## 2022.07